UmerTariq1/legalize-pk/federal-constitution/article-260.md

 “taxation” includes the imposition of any tax or duty, whether general, local or special, and “tax” shall be construed accordingly ;

 “tax on income” includes a tax in the nature of an excess profits tax or a business profits tax.

+“technocract” means a person who has sixteen years of education and fifteen years of experience in his field.”

 (2) In the Constitution “Act of Parliament” or “Federal law” or “Act of Provincial Assembly” or “Provincial law” shall include an Ordinance promulgated by the President or, as the case may be, a Governor.